Roboy/ss18_hand/src/roboy_hand/README.md

 # Roboy_Hand
-Control roboy's hand model to do gestures
+Simulation and control of roboy's hand model and gesture recognition

 ### YOU CAN:
   - control the hand model by directly publishing joints angles to rostopic